palaeoverse/palaeoverse/README.md

-# The 'palaeoverse' R package
+# 'palaeoverse' R package
-## A package developed by palaeobiologists for palaeobiologists
+A package developed by palaeobiologists, for palaeobiologists

 Developed by:
 - [Lewis A. Jones](mailto:LewisAlan.Jones@uvigo.es), University of Vigo